 Buying an investment report makes more sense than following the unsolicited hot stock tip discussed above, but it still may not be a good idea.
 Many legitimate companies try to sell information and advice to investors.
 The value of that information and advice, however, may be limited.
-As we'll learn in Chapter 8 "Financial Structure, Transaction Costs, and Asymmetric Information", the information may be tainted by conflicts of interest.
+The information may be tainted by conflicts of interest.
 Even if the research is unbiased and good, by the time the newsletter reaches you, even if it is electronic, the market has probably already priced the information, so there will be no above-market profit opportunities remaining to exploit.
 In fact, only one investment advice newsletter, Value Line Survey (VLS), has consistently provided advice that leads to abnormally high risk-adjusted returns.
 It isn't clear if VLS has deeper insights into the market, if it has simply gotten lucky, or if its mystique has made its predictions a self-fulfilling prophecy: investors believe that it picks super stocks, so they buy its recommendations, driving prices up, just as it predicted!
 The three explanations are not, in fact, mutually exclusive.
 Luck and skill may have created the mystique underlying VLS's continued success.

 As far as emulating your friend's trading strategies, you should investigate the matter more thoroughly first.
 For starters, people tend to brag about their gains and forget about their losses.
-(My [Wright's] father, who liked to bet the ponies, was infamous for this.
-He'd get us excited by telling us he won \$1,000 at the track that day.
-When we asked why we were eating squirrels for dinner again, he'd finally give in and admit that he also lost \$1,200.)
 Even if your friend is genuinely successful at picking stocks, she is likely just getting lucky.
 Her luck could turn just as your money gets in the game.
 To the extent that markets are efficient, investors are better off choosing the level of risk they are comfortable with and earning the market return.
 That usually entails buying and holding a diverse portfolio via an indexed mutual fund, which minimizes taxes and brokerage fees, both of which can add up.
 Long-term index investors also waste less time tracking stocks and worrying about market gyrations.

 As noted above, none of this should be taken to mean that financial markets are perfectly efficient.
 Researchers have uncovered certain anomalies, situations where it is or was possible to outperform the market, holding risk and liquidity constant.
 I say was because exposing an anomaly will often induce investors to exploit it until it is eliminated.
 One such anomaly was the so-called January Effect, a predictable rise in stock prices that for many years occurred each January until its existence was recognized and publicized.
 Similarly, stock prices in the past tended to display mean reversion.
 In other words, stocks with low returns in one period tended to have high returns in the next, and vice versa.
-The phenomenon appears to have disappeared, however, with the advent of trading strategies like the Dogs of the Dow, where investors buy beaten-down stocks in the knowledge that they can only go up (though a few will go to zero and stay there).http://www.dogsofthedow.com/
+The phenomenon appears to have disappeared, however, with the advent of trading strategies like the Dogs of the Dow, where investors buy beaten-down stocks in the knowledge that they can only go up (though a few will go to zero and stay there).www.dogsofthedow.com